Taking part in a clinical study could help researchers find new, more effective treatments – changing both your life and the lives of others.

-CIMcare will take just over 3 years to complete and is made up of three main periods.
+CIMcare will take just over 3 years to complete and is made up of four main periods.

-To take part in a clinical study, participants must meet specific eligibility criteria.
-During Screening, study site personnel will assess if potential participants meet these criteria.
+To take part in a clinical study, participants must meet specific entry criteria.
+During Screening, the study team will check if potential participants meet these criteria.

 During the Study Treatment period, study participants will receive their assigned study drug and attend the study site approximately once a month.
 The Study Treatment period will take approximately 36 months to complete.

-After study participants finish receiving the study drug, they will enter a 10-week Follow-Up period.
-At the end of the 10 weeks, study participants will attend a visit at the study site and the study team will monitor the study participants’ health and well-being.
+After study participants stop receiving the study drug, they will enter a 10-week Follow-Up period.
+At the end of the 10 weeks, study participants will have a visit at the study site and the study team will check the study participants’ health and well-being.

 If your child qualifies for and is selected for the study, their participation will last for approximately 3 years.
 During this time, they will be expected to take the study drug as instructed and complete a range of assessments at regular site visits that are like those your child would complete as part of their standard care.
 For some visits, a qualified nurse may visit your home.

-All participants in the study will take CZP.
-However, if your child is 12 to 17 years of age, there is a chance that they will receive a placebo (which looks similar to the study drug but has no active ingredients) for the first 16 weeks before moving on to CZP.
+All participants in the study will take CZP with the exception of those between 12 to 17 years of age, for whom there is a chance that they will receive a placebo (which looks similar to the study drug but has no medically active ingredients) for the first 16 weeks before moving on to CZP.
 For more information about placebos, please refer to the FAQs.